 If you have celiac disease, your digestive system can’t absorb nutrients properly.
 This disease can lead to iron deficiency anemia or vitamin B12 folate deficiency anemia, both of which can cause fatigue.1 Pay attention to what you’re eating and how you feel afterward.

 Your body depends on red blood cells to deliver oxygen.
-But if there isn’t enough red blood cells, you’ll feel extremely tired.2 This condition is known as anemia and can be caused by low
+But if there isn’t enough red blood cells, you’ll feel extremely tired.2 This condition is known as anemia and can be caused by low iron, vitamin B12, or folate intake.
+It can also happen from a hormonal imbalance.3

 3. Chronic Fatigue Syndrome